cubedro/frontier.ethereum.org/views/content/token.md

     }

-If you have ever programmed, you won't find it hard to understand what it does: it's a contract that generates 10 thousand tokens to the creator of the contract, and then allows anyone with a balance to send it to others.
+If you have ever programmed, you won't find it hard to understand what it does: it is a contract that generates 10 thousand tokens to the creator of the contract, and then allows anyone with enough balance to send it to others.
 These tokens are the minimum tradeable unit and cannot be subdivided, but for the final users could be presented as a 100 units subdividable by 100 subunits, so owning a single token would represent having 0.01% of the total.
 If your application needs more fine grain atomic divisibility, then just increase the initial issuance amount.

-In this example we declared the variable "balance" to be public, this will automatically create a function that checks any accounts balance.
+In this example we declared the variable "coinBalanceOf" to be public, this will automatically create a function that checks any accounts balance.

+### Compile and Deploy

 **So let's run it!**

-    var tokenSource = 'contract token { mapping (address => uint) public balances; /* Initializes contract with 10 000 tokens to the creator of the contract */ function token() { balances[msg.sender] = 10000; } /* Very simple trade function */ function sendToken(address receiver, uint amount) returns(bool sufficient) { if (balances[msg.sender] < amount) return false; balances[msg.sender] -= amount; balances[receiver] += amount; return true; } }'
+    var tokenSource = 'contract token { mapping (address => uint) public coinBalanceOf; /* Initializes contract with 10 000 tokens to the creator of the contract */ function token() { coinBalanceOf[msg.sender] = 10000; } /* Very simple trade function */ function sendCoin(address receiver, uint amount) returns(bool sufficient) { if (coinBalanceOf[msg.sender] < amount) return false; coinBalanceOf[msg.sender] -= amount; coinBalanceOf[receiver] += amount; return true; } }'

 Now let’s set up the contract, just like we did in the previous section..